ec-europa/platform-dev/profiles/common/modules/features/news/README.md

-The "News" feature provides a link in the main menu to the list of news, and allows to filter news according to the community in "multisite_drupal_communities" configuration.
+The "News" feature provides a link in the main menu to the list of news, and allows filtering news according to the community in "multisite_drupal_communities" configuration.

 Table of content:
 =================